Charge of the Savoia Cavalleria at Izbushensky

 The Charge of the "Savoia Cavalleria" at Izbushensky was a clash between the Italian cavalry Regiment "Savoia Cavalleria" (3rd) and the Soviet 812th Rifle Regiment (304th Rifle Division) that took place on 24 August 1942, near the hamlet (khutor) of Izbushensky (Избушенский), close to the junction between the Don and Khopyor rivers.
-Though a minor skirmish in the theatre of operation of the Eastern Front, the Izbushensky charge had great propaganda resonance in Italy and it is still remembered as one of the last significant cavalry charges in history.
+Though a minor skirmish in the theatre of operation of the Eastern Front, the Izbushensky charge had great propaganda resonance in Italy, and it is still remembered as one of the last significant cavalry charges in history.

 Background

-On 20 August, the Soviets launched an offensive on the Don river.
-The Italian 2nd Infantry Division Sforzesca was unable to withstand the enemy attack and in two days it was routed.
+On 20 August, the Soviets launched an offensive on the Don River.
+The Italian 2nd Infantry Division Sforzesca was unable to withstand the enemy attack, and in two days it was routed.
 The Regiment "Savoia Cavalleria" (3rd) under command of Colonel Alessandro, Count Bettoni Cazzago, was sent as a relief force in the area, with orders to occupy "objective spot height 213,5".
-During the evening of 23 August, it set camp 1,000 meters short of its objective, ready to occupy it the next morning.
-During the night, two battalions (first and second) of the Soviet 812th Rifle Regiment deployed on the objective.
-They entrenched themselves in an arc facing the Italian camp about 1,000 meters wide, waiting until sunrise to attack.
+During the evening of 23 August, it set camp 1,000 metres short of its objective, ready to occupy it the next morning.
+During the night, two squadrons (first and second) of the Soviet 812th Rifle Regiment deployed on the objective.
+They entrenched themselves in an arc facing the Italian camp about 1,000 metres wide, waiting until sunrise to attack.